Lacrymology/states/doc/intro.rst

 Welcome to **Common** repository.

-This repository target Linux only.
-It actually only support Ubuntu 12.04 Precise LTS.
-But support for other release of Ubuntu or Debian based distribution can be easily added.
+This repository targets Linux only.
+It actually only supports Ubuntu 12.04 Precise LTS but support for other releases of Ubuntu or Debian based distributions can be easily added.

-It hold the low-level salt states for various operating-system services, such
+It contains the low-level salt states for various operating-system services, such as:
-as:

 - logging daemon
 - package manager